 Not surprising is the absence of critical My Handyman projects we frequently do for seniors, or families where parents are coming for extended visits.
 Sensitivity is needed as few older people don't want to admit they need these accommodations at home:

-- Support in the walls for grab bars, typically needed in bathrooms.
+- Mobility access with support in the walls for grab bars, typically needed in bathrooms.

 - Additional handrails, most commonly adding a set railing to exterior or basement stairs.

-- Level ground outside and/or landscaping that ultimately supports a wheelchair ramp.
+- Wheelchair access with level ground outside and/or landscaping that ultimately supports a wheelchair ramp.

 - Showers with minimal/no lip are often replaced to help seniors who use a walker or wheelchair.